Yoav666s/dnd-wiki/collections/_classes/nornfeld/detective/investigator.md

 # Evasion
 Starting at 7th level, when you are subjected to an effect that allows you to make a Dexterity saving throw to take only half damage, you instead take no damage if you succeed on the saving throw, and only half damage if you fail.

-#
+# Calculated Parry
-Starting at 13th level,
+Starting at 13th level, when you are hit with a weapon attack, you can use your reaction to add your Intelligence modifier to your AC, possibly causing the attack to miss.
+You retain this bonus to your AC until the start of your turn.